 Katie Petrinec received a bachelor of science degree in Marine Science from Jacksonville University, and in 2006, began her career in water quality working as the manager of the System-Wide Monitoring Program (SWMP) for the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR).
 There, she was responsible for successfully implementing a long-term water quality and meteorological program.
 In 2014, Katie earned an associate in science degree in Computer Programming and transitioned into the SWMP Data Specialist role for the GTMNERR, where she currently performs data management and analyses of the water quality and weather data.
-In 2017, Katie joined the SEACAR team and serves as the Data Coordinator for the Water Quality Assessment and Integration Project and performs water quality data management for the Aquatic Preserves.
+Katie joined the SEACAR team in 2017 and served as the Data Coordinator for the Water Quality Assessment and Integration Project and performs water quality data management for the Aquatic Preserves through 2020.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?